 Clearing the Clutter that Holds You Back

 From Marie Kondo to the Minimalists everyone is looking for ways to declutter.
 In part one of a 3 part series on Clearing the Clutter I explore our addiction to stuff.
 How did we get to this place where clutter overwhelms us?
 Should we really be concerned about it?
 Maybe your thinking about clutter needs a little shift.

-*A full transcript will be posted soon at the bottom of this page.
+*A full transcript is posted at the bottom of this page.

 Work with Laurel